ctu-vras/multirobot-calibration/README.md

 # How to run

 Recommended steps (the order is optional):
- - [Download the toolbox and additional files](https://drive.google.com/drive/folders/1yUFahOVC2i1dPDTiDs6FNzH-VJfpOyXe?usp=sharing) - always download the last version!
+ - [Download the toolbox and additional files](/releases/latest) (Configuration file pattern, Robot function pattern, Example codes, csv file pattern) - **always download the lastest release!**
+ - Install the toolbox in Matlab by double clicking on the file
- - prepare functions for your robot (or use one of the existing)
+ - Prepare functions for your robot (or use one of the existing from Robot function patterns)
    - take a look at [Robots](#robots) section and [Robots folder](Robots) to see existing possibilities
    - mandatory are functions with robot structures and DH (see [loading functions](#loading-functions)) and functions to prepare datasets (see [Datasets](#datasets) and functions for existing robots)
    - voluntary are whitelist (see [Whitelist](#whitelist)), bounds (see [bounds](#bounds)) functions
- - set up calibration config file (see [Calibration config](#calibration-config))
+ - Set up calibration config file (see [Calibration config](#calibration-config))
- - select config files, output folders and run calibration
+ - Select config files, output folders and run calibration
    - look at [Calibration examples](Examples/calibration.m)
    - or use csv file as input (see [Loading from csv](#loading-from-csv))
- - visualize and evaluate results (see [Visualization](#visualization))
+ - Visualize and evaluate results (see [Visualization](#visualization))
+ - **Recommendation:** _Create a working folder, move the additional files there and set it as Current Folder in Matlab_

 # Examples